-Allez – Owner and Chef Christian Masse has worked all over the world and now has a tiny café tucked away off of Highway 49, offering real French cuisine.
+Allez – Owner and Chef Christian Masse has worked all over the world and now has a tiny café tucked away off Highway 49, offering real French cuisine.
 Pick up a box lunch to go designed especially for wine tasters.

 Next, follow Pleasant Valley Road to the “Rhone Zone.”

 Learn about biodynamic farming and winemaking at Narrow Gate Vineyards.

 7. Wineries with a view